Dr Rajvinder Kaur - Profile

 She can be contacted on 01 2845742 or at email@example.com

-Ayurveda (Sanskrit for “knowledge of life” or “knowledge of longevity”) is a comprehensive system of traditional health care that emphasizes the relationship between body, mind, and spirit.
+Ayurveda (Sanskrit for “knowledge of life” or “knowledge of longevity”) is a comprehensive system of traditional health care that emphasises the relationship between body, mind, and spirit.
 It is considered to be the traditional system of medicine of India.

 It is a qualitative, holistic science of health and longevity, a philosophy and system of healing the whole person.
 Historians have not pinpointed the exact time Ayurveda came into being.
 Most agree that Ayurvedic classical texts were written in India between 3,500 and 6000 years ago.
 It is certainly the worlds most ancient system of natural health care.